 It is the center of an area dedicated to coffee and other tropical crops, besides being the main city on the southern border of Mexico.
 Tapachula is a space of American, European and Asian cultural and social encounters.
 The exploitation of coffee led it to economic and social splendor in the first half of the 20th century, a splendor that is reflected in the Old Municipal Palace, among other buildings.

-There are many aspects of the traditional Tapachula that we must take into account: Its varied gastronomy; product of a local and Asian mix, legends, vernacular architecture and, needless to say, its rich and varied vegetation.
-Here we mention what you should not miss when visiting this city:
+There are many aspects of traditional Tapachula that we must take into account: its varied gastronomy; product of a local and Asian mix, the legends, the vernacular architecture and it goes without saying its rich and varied vegetation.
+Here we mention what you shouldn't miss when visiting this city:

 Temple of San Agustín

 Archaeological Zone of Izapa

 The Coffee Route